Modena

 Visit The Modena Cathedral

-In the crypt, you’ll see San Geminioano’s (of Modena Italy) sarcophagus.
-The Saint is Saint Patron and the protector of Modena.
-According to the legend, in 490 AD Attila, the Hun was about to invade Modena.
-The people of the city prayed the Saint that made a miracle and stopped the barbarian from invading the city.
+In the crypt, you’ll see San Geminiano di Modena‘s sarcophagus.
+He is the Saint Patron and the protector of Modena.
+According to the legend, in 490 AD, Attila the Hun was about to invade the city.
+The people of the city prayed to the Saint that made a miracle and stopped the barbarian from invading the city.
 On January 31st, the Bishop opens the sarcophagus.
-Then, locals come to pray beside the Saint’s skeleton, still dressed in his bishops’ robe.
+Then, locals come to pray beside the Saint’s skeleton, still dressed in his bishop’s robe.
+Inside the Duomo

 Inside the cathedral, you will find it sectioned into three naves.
 Connecting the central nave and the crypt is a marble parapet by Anselmo da Campione portraying the Passion of Christ, including the Last Supper.
 The pulpit gets decorated with little terracotta figures.
 And notably, the wooden crucifix dates from the 1300s.